1ns4w/static-typing-python3/README.md

-# Getting started with mypy
+# Static typing demonstration using mypy

 Run the following instructions in your terminal to ensure the examples run as expected.